Oklahoma Foundation for Excellence awards gala to be broadcast on OETA

-Last week’s Oklahoma Foundation for Excellence awards ceremony, at which a Sand Springs educator and a recent graduate were honored, will be broadcast this weekend on OETA.
+Last week’s Oklahoma Foundation for Excellence awards ceremony, at which a Sand Springs educator and nearly 20 area public school seniors were honored, will be broadcast this weekend on OETA.

 People are also reading…